taenam1214/market-entry-intel-platform/README.md

 - **Navigation Integration** with dynamic user menu and logout functionality
 - **Session Persistence** with localStorage token management

+### Shared Analysis Form
+- **Unified Analysis Experience** - Both logged-in and non-logged-in users use the same analysis form
+- **Consistent Data Collection** - Same fields and validation across all user types
+- **Scalable Implementation** - Changes to the analysis form automatically apply to all users
+- **Reusable Component** - AnalysisForm component used by LandingPage and StreamlinedAnalysisForm

 ## 📁 Project Structure

 ```